 5. Standardized Approach for Re-Screening

 Establish standards for the vision health program that directs the re-screening or referral of difficult-to-screen (untestable or unable) children.

-Referral for an Eye Examination letter with release of information [
+Referral for an Eye Examination: English (letter with release of information)

 See Jane See!
 Parental Advice for Healthy Vision in Kids (NOTE: prevalence is 1 in 17 -- resource states 1 in 20)

 Link parents/caregivers with resources for eye care and seek out eye care providers who specialize in the care and treatment of young children.

 Enroll in Sight for Students® to receive gift certificates.
 (NASN member login required.)

 Financial Assistance Information: English